Louis-Billot/blob_gen/instructions.md

 ## Usage

-An .ONNX file is required to perform the following commands, see [`this example of generating such a file`](#optional---onnx-file-from-a-yolov5-model) for an example of generating such a file.
+An .ONNX file is required to perform the following commands, see [`this example for generating such a file`](#optional---onnx-file-from-a-yolov5-model).

 Setup the environment
 ```bash